cod-r/docker-k8s-course/kubernetes2/README.md

 ## Labels and annotations

 - In a normal Kubernetes cluster we'll have hundreds or thousands of pods (and other resources).
-- The namespaces offer some organizatoric confort, but not enough.
+- The namespaces offer some organizational comfort, but not enough.
-- In Kubernetes, the standard mechanism for selecting is to use *labels and selectors*.
+- In Kubernetes, the standard mechanism for selection is to use *labels and selectors*.
 - Labels (and annotations) are ways to attach metadata to objects in Kubernetes.
 - Labels are for both Kubernetes and humans and can be used as selectors
 - Annotations a weaker mechanism, usually for humans, i.e. metadata Kubernetes does not care about.

-Both labels and annotations are `key: value` with both fields definde by us.
+Both labels and annotations are `key: value` with both fields defined by us.
 Example labels:
 - "release" : "stable", "release" : "canary"
 - "environment" : "dev", "environment" : "qa", "environment" : "production"
 - "tier" : "frontend", "tier" : "backend", "tier" : "cache"